-- The switch checks if a rule with the corresponding relationship between the IP address and MAC address of the destination host exists in the switch's ARP table.
+- Step 1 The switch checks if a rule with the corresponding relationship between the IP address and MAC address of the destination host exists in the switch's ARP table.
 If so, the switch sends the data to the destination host according to the queried rule.
-If not, the switch broadcasts an ARP request data frame in the data link layer of the LAN, which contains the IP address and MAC address of the switch itself as well as the IP address of the destination host. - 2.
-All devices in the LAN can receive this request.
-When the destination host receives this request, it responds to the switch with an ARP response frame, which contains the MAC address of the destination host. - 3.
-After the switch receives the ARP response, it records the corresponding relationship of IP address and MAC address of the destination host into its ARP table for further use.
+If not, the switch broadcasts an ARP request data frame in the LAN, which contains the IP address and MAC address of the switch itself as well as the IP address of the destination host. - Step 2 All devices in the LAN can receive this request.
+When the destination host receives this request, it responds to the switch with an ARP response frame, which contains the MAC address of the destination host. - Step 3 After the switch receives the ARP response, it records the corresponding relationship of IP address and MAC address of the destination host into its ARP table for further use.

-Click Routing > ARP.
-On this page, you can view and configure the ARP cable.
+Click Routing > ARP to enter the page.
+On this page, you can view and configure the ARP table.